George Washington University

 In the following paper, I describe the volunteer project that I conducted during my fall 2009 semester in Granada, Spain.
 I spent a few hours each week accompanying voice lessons in a music school located in the neighborhood in which I lived while I was learning Spanish.
 This paper chronicles the importance of language and communication to my work, including problems that I had with the language barrier in communicating with people in the school before I was comfortable with the language.
 Though I originally planned to analyze relationships between teachers and students as a major theme in my project, halfway through the semester it became clear that my own personal growth was becoming a more prominent theme than I had expected.
 The paper describes the growth process in detail.
 Throughout the course of this semester, I found that becoming re-accustomed to playing the piano for an audience was a process metaphorically equal to enjoying a new culture for a semester.
 The problems that I encountered when I hit resistance this semester, either in my work at the school or trying to become accustomed to Spanish ways of living, gave me more insight into the way that I live in the United States than was comfortable at first, but ultimately the process has been extremely rewarding.

 First and Second Language Acquisition | Music Practice

 Westman, Laura, "Relájate y Disfruta: Lecciones de una Vida Musical y Temporal en el Zaidín = Relax and Enjoy: Lessons about a Temporal Musical Life in Zaidin, Granada" (2009).
 Independent Study Project (ISP) Collection.
-Paper 782.
+782.